 Of course, there are other areas now which have seen innovation (like daily transport etc.) While this part is understandable, what is baffling is how much healthcare has been left behind from a consumer's perspective.

 There are 3 main reasons

-2. Of the doctors, by the doctors, for the doctors: The healthcare ecosystem has been built around the doctors, who tend to be more cautious while adopting new technologies (for good reasons sometimes) and haven't been a part of the digital revolution happening everywhere else
+2. Of the doctors, by the doctors, for the doctors: The healthcare ecosystem has been built around the doctors, who tend to be more cautious while adopting new technologies (for good reasons sometimes) and haven't been a part of the digital healthcare revolution happening everywhere else

-3. Lack of glamour: Any healthcare entrepreneur will tell how difficult it is to attract talent from a 'cool shiny app' company because healthcare is not cool enough!
+3. Lack of glamour: Any digital healthcare entrepreneur will tell how difficult it is to attract talent from a 'cool shiny app' company because healthcare is not cool enough!